yaoweifeng01/Hello-World/docs-sphinx/source/api/node_index.rst

 Readers and writers
 ====================

-Containers are in-memory expressions that share a common implementation of most of the methods of the xexpression API.
+Read && writers are in-memory expressions that share a common implementation of most of the methods of the xexpression API.
 The final container classes (``xarray``, ``xtensor``) mainly implement constructors and value semantic, most of the xexpression API is actually implemented in ``xstrided_container`` and ``xcontainer``.

 .. toctree::

-   xcontainer
-   xaccessible
    node